Matt-Conrad/CXR_View_Classification/README.md

  - UML class diagram for modeling system
  - PyInstaller for building Python implementation into an executable
  - g++, Make, QMake, and CMake build tools for building C++ executables and shared libraries
- - VMware for testing on local virtual machines
+ - VMware Workstation for testing on local virtual machines
  - Proper logging using Python's built-in logging library and spdlog C++ library
  - Git: Large File Storage, Submodules
  - Python packaging and deployment to PyPI
  - Multi-threading using QThreadPool and the standard thread library
  - Downloading dataset: Qt for C++ and requests library for Python
+ - Github Issues for bug and task tracking
+ - Jenkins for CI/CD

 ## Data
 As stated, I used the same data set that was in the paper ([NLM Image Set](https://openi.nlm.nih.gov/faq#collection)).
 This consists of 7470 chest X-ray images (CR) in the form of DICOM images.
 To organize the image set, I stored the metadata from the DICOM images into a PostgreSQL database using my [DicomToDatabase repository](https://github.com/Matt-Conrad/DicomToDatabase) I made.